gvwilson/thirdbit/src/fiction/leaderboard/index.md

 and hang a few masterworks like the Turner, but he wasn't even in the top hundred on the board.
-There was no family wealth to complicate things, and no indication that someone higher up might use him as a lightning rod.
+There was no family wealth to complicate things, and no indication that someone higher up was using him as a lightning rod.
 In other words,
 he had no reason at all to worry about dropping dead.
-He just wanted people to think he hung out with people who did.
+He just wanted people to think he did.

 He bumped elbows with me
 while Bench did something competent with a chrome Egyptian coffee set.